freezeflowai/hvac-pm-platform/replit.md

 ## Recent Changes (November 2025)

+### Chronological Ordering
+- Both parts list and client list now display in chronological order (newest first)
+- Added createdAt timestamp to clients and parts tables
+- Makes it easy to find recently added items at the top of each list

 ### Dashboard Simplification
 - Removed "Due this week" section from dashboard
 - Dashboard now shows only two categories: "Overdue" and "Due in the month"